alfredbaudisch/pardall.xyz_content/_website/About.md

 %{
-	summary: "Alfred Reinold Baudisch (Pardall): savant, polymath, software engineer and database architect with 26 years of development experience, obsessed by Art and Dachshund dogs.
+	summary: "Alfred Reinold Baudisch (Pardall): savant, polymath, software engineer and database architect with 27 years of development experience.
+Indie game developer and digital artist.
 See more about the author and what powers this website.",
 	thumbnail: "/_resources/200205-Alfred-Koda.jpg",
 	date: "2021-09-20"
 }
 ---

-**Alfred Reinold Baudisch** Software engineer and database architect with 26 years of development experience, specialized in real-time systems and APIs, currently working with **Elixir, Phoenix and Phoenix LiveView**.
+**Alfred Reinold Baudisch**, software engineer and database architect with almost 30 years of development experience, specialized in real-time systems and APIs, currently working with **Elixir, Phoenix and Phoenix LiveView**.
 From 🇧🇷, living in Copenhagen 🇩🇰.

-[Savant](https://en.wikipedia.org/wiki/Savant_syndrome) (diagnosed), [polymath](https://en.wikipedia.org/wiki/Polymath) and hyper-learner, currently mostly focused on learning (and practicing) art in general.
+[Savant](https://en.wikipedia.org/wiki/Savant_syndrome) (diagnosed), [polymath](https://en.wikipedia.org/wiki/Polymath) and hyper-learner.
+Hobbyist indie game developer and digital artist.
 But my focus change constantly.

 > **A polymath**, ("having learned much", "universal person") is an individual whose knowledge spans a substantial number of subjects, known to draw on complex bodies of knowledge to solve specific problems.
 >